alchemisten/eslint-config/README.md

 ### Typescript
+* `@typescript-eslint/consistent-type-imports`: Produce a warning if the type imports are not marked as such
 * `@typescript-eslint/no-unused-vars`: Only produce warnings for unused variables
 * `@typescript-eslint/explicit-module-boundary-types`: Not necessary because IntelliSense catches this in a sufficient fashion
 * `@typescript-eslint/explicit-member-accessibility`: Require explicit accessibility declaration of all class members